microsoft/vscode-docs/docs/introVideos/debugging.md

 ## Outline

-* Configure debugging by creating a launch.json file
+* Configure debugging by creating a `launch.json` file
 * Set break points
 * Inspect your program's state and variables
-* Step through your code
+* Step through your source code
-* Use the debug view and console, including variables, call stack information, and breakpoints.
+* Use the Debug View and Console, including variables, call stack information, and breakpoints.

 ## Learn More

 * [Debugging](/docs/editor/debugging) - Official documentation for VS Code debugging.
-* [Integrated Terminal](/docs/editor/integrated-terminal) - Use your terminal inside VS Code.
+* [Integrated Terminal](/docs/editor/integrated-terminal) - Use the integrated terminal inside VS Code.

 ## Next Steps